Call Now for a FREE Consultation Call Now (407) 712-7300

 Some common specific injuries include:

 • Joint Injuries: Because of the demands for flexibility, joints are highly susceptible to injury.
-When these injuries occur, they can be painful and debilitating and often require surgery and heal slowly.
+When these injuries occur, they can be painful and debilitating, often require surgery, and heal slowly.
 Any joint injury requiring surgery and/or extended convalescence is eligible for benefits through workers’ compensation.

-• Back Injuries: These are some of the most common and, oftentimes, some of the most serious injuries.
-An event, like a slip and fall, or lifting an object that is too heavy can trigger a back injury.
-Other times, a repetitive action like bending and lifting all day every day can cause a back injury.
+• Back Injuries: These are some of the most common and, oftentimes, most serious injuries.
+An event like a slip and fall or lifting an object that is too heavy can trigger a back injury.
+Other times, repetitive actions like bending and lifting all day every day can cause a back injury.
 Pre-existing conditions can also be aggravated by routine activities at work.

 • Stress Fractures: These injuries are caused by overuse when the muscles grow fatigued and cannot absorb the additional shock of hard work or heavy lifting.
-With time, your fatigued muscle will transfer the overload of stress to your bone which causes a crack or fracture.
+With time, the fatigued muscle will transfer the overload of stress to your bone, causing a crack or fracture.

-• Carpal Tunnel Syndrome: Carpal tunnel syndrome (CTS) is a painful condition where the nerves in your wrist are compressed.
+• Carpal Tunnel Syndrome: Carpal Tunnel Syndrome (CTS) is a painful condition in which the nerves in your wrist are compressed.
 In the U.S., this medical condition is the largest single contributor to lost time at work.
-Symptoms of carpal tunnel syndrome include burning, tingling, or numbness in your fingers, hands, or arms; difficulty gripping or making a fist; dropping objects; overall weakness in hands and wrists.
+Symptoms of carpal tunnel syndrome include burning, tingling, or numbness in your fingers, hands, or arms; difficulty gripping or making a fist; dropping objects; and overall weakness in hands and wrists.

 • Tendonitis: This condition often surfaces when a worker is engaged in a repetitive motion day after day.
 With tendonitis, your tendon gradually becomes tighter until the fibers that make up your tendons begin to tear.

-• Chronic Pain: There are many work-related injuries that can lead to chronic pain.
-This injury is characterized by painful, on-the-job injuries that last for at least two months after the date of injury.
+• Chronic Pain: Many work-related injuries can lead to chronic pain.
+This injury is characterized by pain lasting at least two months after the date of injury.

 • Vision loss: The eye is one of the most complex organs in your body.
-It’s also very delicate and can be easily damaged in a workplace accident.
-Many jobs present the risk of an eye injury which could potentially lead to life-altering vision loss.
+It’s also delicate and can easily be damaged in a workplace accident.
+Many jobs present the risk of an eye injury, which could potentially lead to life-altering vision loss.
 Some of the most common ways eye injuries occur include chemical exposure, long-term exposure to bright light, brain injuries, or a foreign object penetrating your eye.

 • Traumatic Brain Injury: A traumatic brain injury (TBI) usually results from an accident or blow to the head.
 These devastating injuries can affect your physical, cognitive, and psychological abilities.
 Most TBIs result in widespread damage to the brain because your brain rattles inside your skull during a severe accident.
 These can often require life-long medical treatment and therapy.

-In order to obtain workers’ compensation benefits in Florida, it is imperative that you take the proper steps to ensure that you receive the money you deserve.
-It’s important to do the following after a workplace injury:
+In order to obtain workers’ compensation benefits in Florida, it is important that you take the proper steps to receive the money you deserve.
+The following are the recommended steps to take after a workplace injury:

 Notify Your Employer

 • In a non-emergency injury, notify your employer about the accident immediately and ask where you should go for treatment.
-If your employer is not available, you should immediately find the name and phone number of the insurance company that will be handling your claim.
+If your employer is unavailable, you should immediately find the name and phone number of the insurance company that will handle your claim.
 A representative of that insurance company should be able to tell you an approved doctor where you can get treatment.

 • Talking to your employer in person is always best, but you should also send a letter or email in addition to having a discussion.
-Doing this helps you to keep a record of when you notified your employer and will help you cover all your bases during the course of your claim.
+Doing this helps you keep a record of when you notified your employer and will help you cover all your bases during your claim.

-• If you work for a subcontractor, give immediate written notice of your accident or occupational disease to your direct employer, as well as your general contractor; and remember, even if the injury or accident seems small, it is important to document and report it.
+• If you work for a subcontractor, give immediate written notice of your accident or occupational disease to your direct employer and your general contractor.
+And remember, even if the injury or accident seems small, it is essential to document and report it.
 Often, a minor injury can lead to a serious problem at a later date.

 See a Doctor